-- A. The total amount to be paid by the COUNTY under this Contract for all services described in the Scope of Work Exhibit "A1" shall not exceed a total amount of sixty-two thousand seven hundred and forty dollars and 00/100 (\$62,740).
-The total amount to be paid by the COUNTY under this Contract for all services described in the Scope of Work Exhibit "A2" shall not exceed a total amount of forty-five thousand dollars and 00/100 (\$45,000).
+A. The total amount to be paid by the COUNTY under this Contract for all services described in the Scope of Work Exhibit "A1" shall not exceed a total amount of one hundred forty-four thousand dollars and 00/100 (\$144,000.00).
+The total amount to be paid by the COUNTY under this Contract for all services described in the Scope of Work Exhibit "A2" shall not exceed a total amount of one hundred and forty-seven thousand dollars and 00/100 (\$147,000.00) for a total of Contract amount of two hundred ninety-one thousand dollars and 00/100 (\$291,000.00).
 The CONSULTANT will bill the COUNTY on a deliverable basis, at the amounts set forth in Exhibit "B1" and Exhibit "B2" for services rendered toward the completion of the Scopes of Work.
-Where incremental billings for partially completed items are permitted, the total billings shall not exceed the estimated percentage of completion as of the billing date. - B. Invoices received from the CONSULTANT pursuant to this Contract will be reviewed and approved by the COUNTY's representative, to verify that services have been rendered in conformity with the Contract.
+Where incremental billings for partially completed items are permitted, the total billings shall not exceed the estimated percentage of completion as of the billing date.

+- B. Invoices received from the CONSULTANT pursuant to this Contract will be reviewed and approved by the COUNTY's representative, to verify that services have been rendered in conformity with this Contract.
 Approved invoices will then be sent to the Finance Department for payment.
-Invoices will normally be paid within thirty (30) days following the COUNTY representative's approval.

-D. Final Invoice: In order for both parties herein to close their books and records, the CONSULTANT will clearly state "final invoice" on the CONSULTANT'S final/last billing to the COUNTY.
+Invoices will normally be paid within thirty (30) days following the COUNTY representative's approval. - C. Final Invoice: In order for both parties herein to close their books and records, the CONSULTANT will clearly state "final invoice" on the CONSULTANT'S final/last billing to the COUNTY.
 This shall constitute CONSULTANT'S certification that all services have been properly performed and all deliverables have been invoiced to Palm Beach County.
+Any other charges not properly included on this final invoice are waived by the CONSULTANT.